deltaquebec/dquigley.dev/research.md

 ### Non-Euclidean geometries

 Language is not necessarily linear, and Euclidean space for representing language structures suffers from the curse of dimensionality rather catastrophically.
 Assuming all words live in some space $N$ of size $dim(N)$, then the dimensionality of a sentence of $n$ words is $dim(N)^n$.
 Euclidean spaces are ubiquitous, but run the risk of distorting data as the dimensionality of the data increases.
-Some hierarchical data, such as a tree, has a branching factor such that $b$ has $(b + 1)b^l−1$ nodes at level $l$ and $(b+1)b^l −2 \over b-1$ nodes on levels less than or equal to $l$; as we grow the levels of the tree, the number of nodes grows exponentially.
-Two possible alternative geometries to Euclidean space come naturally equipped to handle high dimensional, hierarchical, non-linear linguistic data: hyperbolic space and p-adic space.
+Some hierarchical data, such as a tree, has a branching factor such that $b$ has $(b + 1)b^(l−1)$ nodes at level $l$ and $(b+1)b^l −2 \over b-1$ nodes on levels less than or equal to $l$; as we grow the levels of the tree, the number of nodes grows exponentially.
+Two possible alternative geometries to Euclidean space come naturally equipped to handle high dimensional, hierarchical, non-linear linguistic data: hyperbolic space and $p$-adic space.

 Recent work has shown that hyperbolic spaces significantly improve the performance of various tasks that benefit from hierarchical structure.
 Relevant to language, such structures are the relationships between words in space, phrases in the sentence space, knowledge graph representations, and syntactic phrase hierarchies.
 Such structures better fit not in the easily conceptualized Euclidean space, but in curved **hyperbolic space**.